 Printing Controls for Tracking Sets

-The report also has item forecasting preparation chits to be sent to kitchen printers.
+The report also has item forecasting preparation chits to be sent to kitchen printers from the Point of Sale.
 Three different type of chits can be sent to kitchen printers, all with customizable options.
 The settings that control this functionality can be found on the Settings > Reports page under the Product Forecasting section or the Reports / Product Forecasting section of the settings page.

 The image below highlights the printing settings when configuring item tracking sets.
 For more detailed descriptions on the settings, please see the Item Tracking Set Settings table.